-You should read this prospectus and the documents that we reference in this prospectus and have filed as exhibits to the registration statement, of which this prospectus is a part, completely and with the understanding that our actual future results may be materially different from what we expect.
+You should read this prospectus, including the financial statements and notes to the financial statements included herein, with the understanding that our actual future results may be materially different from what we expect.
 We qualify all of our forward-looking statements by these cautionary statements.